Sirimongkol Singmanasak: BKFC Thailand Champion

 Sirimongkol faced Mike Vetrila for the inaugural BKFC Thailand Light Heavyweight Championship at BKFC Thailand 2: Iconic Impact on May 7, 2022.
 He won the close fight via majority decision to become the first BKFC Thailand Light Heavyweight Champion.

 Entertainment career

 Sirimongkol, known for his striking appearance, was dubbed "Teppabud na yok" ("handsome divinity") by his Thai boxing fans.
 After losing the WBC world title in 1997, he transitioned into show business.
-His ventures included modeling for a women's fashion magazine, appearing on the 2003 Thai TV drama "Pret Wat Suthat" on Channel 7 and the 2008 martial arts film "Chocolate", and featuring in a music video by the rock band Motive alongside Dom Hetrakul.
+His ventures included modeling for a women's fashion magazine, appearing on the 2003 Thai TV drama "Pret Wat Suthat" on Channel 7 and the 2008 martial arts film "Chocolate", and featuring in a music video by the rock band The Tycoon alongside Dom Hetrakul in 2000.

 In 2005, Sirimongkol faced a scandal involving nude photos.
 Police discovered gay pornographic magazines featuring his photos being sold at Or Tor Kor Market.
 This incident was covered by various media outlets.